fbpx

 PICSI selects sperm that are reportedly more mature, with better DNA quality.
 Good sperm DNA quality is essential for generating a viable pregnancy, with evidence suggesting poor DNA quality can affect success rates.

 The use of PICSI may reduce the chance of miscarriage for a select group of patients, namely those with a history of miscarriage or advanced maternal age and is available as an addition to the ICSI procedure in a cycle of IVF treatment.
-Your managing clinician will discuss whether the use of PICSI is something which should be considered for your treatment.
+Your consultant will discuss whether the use of PICSI is something which should be considered for your treatment.

-The Charge for PICSI is £250 in addition to the ICSI procedure charge of £1260.
+The charge for PICSI is £250 in addition to the ICSI procedure charge of £1260.

 HFEA link https://www.hfea.gov.uk/treatments/treatment-add-ons/physiological-intracytoplasmic-sperm-injection-picsi/